openstack/kayobe/doc/source/configuration/reference/ironic-python-agent.rst

 Consult the :diskimage-builder-doc:`Diskimage-builder documentation <>` for
 full details.

-The default configuration builds a CentOS 8 ramdisk image which includes the upstream IPA source code, and has a serial console enabled.
+The default configuration builds a CentOS Stream 8 ramdisk image which includes the upstream IPA source code, and has a serial console enabled.

 The images are built for Bifrost via ``kayobe seed deployment image build``, and for Ironic in the overcloud (if enabled) via ``kayobe overcloud deployment